Pre-workout supplements are hugely popular in fitness circles. But the pre-workout supplement topic is also a bit misunderstood.

 Who Should Take a Pre-Workout?

-Pre-workouts are suitable for almost any kind of workout.
-If you’re working out at the gym, playing sports, doing a martial art, or going for a run outside, taking a pre-workout will probably help.
+Pre-workouts are suitable for all types of physical activity.
+If you're working out at the gym, playing sports, doing a martial art, or going for a run outside, a pre-workout supplement will probably help.

-Marketing around pre-workouts usually targets bodybuilders and weightlifters, but in truth, the benefits apply to any kind of athletic activity.
+Marketing around pre-workouts usually targets bodybuilders and weightlifters, but in truth, the benefits for mental and physical performance apply to any kind of athletic activity.

-Of course, pre-workouts aren’t essential.
+Of course, pre-workouts aren't essential.
 No one has to take a pre-workout.
-But they can be a nice tool if you want to get a little more out of your workout.
+But they can be a nice tool to increase your athletic performance and get a little more out of your workout.

 When to Take Pre-Workout for Best Results

-The ingredients in pre-workouts usually take a little while to kick in, so it’s best to give some time between taking a pre-workout and starting your workout.
-At the same time, you don’t want to take it too early, where the effects start to wear off before the end of your workout.
+Most pre-workout formulas take a little while to kick in, so it's best to give some time between taking it and starting your workout.
+At the same time, you don't want to take it too early, where the effects start to wear off before the end of your workout.

-Generally, 30-60 minutes prior is advisable.
+Generally, taking a pre-workout 30-60 minutes prior is advisable.
 This again depends on the ingredients.
-Some may kick in faster, some may have a longer or delayed effect.
+Some may kick in faster, while some have a more drawn-out or delayed effect.

 It also depends on the length of your workout.
 If you’re working out for a long time (say 2+ hours), you may want to take your pre-workout closer to the start of your workout, so you get more time with the positive effects before it wears off.